-Well, septum (bone or cartilage in the nose) that acts as a wall between the nostrils.
-When the shape of the septum is disfigured, or unusual, it may block the nasal passage.
-Turbinates can also block parts of the nose.
+A nasal septum (bone or cartilage in the nose) acts as a wall between the two nostrils.
+The deviated septum can block the nasal passage.
+In addition to a deviated septum, turbinates can also block parts of the nose.
 A patient can take the most advanced care treatment for long-term sinusitis, nasal polyps, and conditions that block the nasal airway as well as nasal septum deviation.
-Septoplasty is also recommended to stop recurrent nosebleeds.
-In most of the cases people are born that way but for others, an accident or injury is to blame.
-It is one of the most common ears, nose, and throat (ENT) procedures, completely safe and offers a higher success rate.
-However, doctors often recommend septoplasty after they have tried other treatments for nasal blockages.

 - To correct a deviated septum that is blocking the nose and affecting airflow; it occurs when the septum bends enough in one direction to become crooked and makes breathing difficult

 - Cases such as sinus surgery or tumor removal, doctors may also recommend a septoplasty

 Additionally, for people when non-surgical treatments have not successfully treated snoring or obstructive sleep apnea, septoplasty surgery is performed.